btarg/BlazeBot/README.md

 On Linux/Unix, the bot can be started using the `BlazeBot-Linux.sh` file.
 (This only works with Python 3.6.X - if you're using Python 3.5 then make sure you use the `BlazeBot-Python35.sh` Launcher instead.)

-I reccommend on any Linux system that you use [Thonny](http://thonny.org) or IDLE.
+I recommend on any Linux system that you use [Thonny](http://thonny.org) or IDLE.

 # Inviting to servers
 Use the [Discord Permissions Calculator](https://discordapi.com/permissions.html) to invite the bot to your server using the ID printed to the console, and make sure that it has admin permissions.